juanignaciosl/juanignaciosl.github.io/_posts/2019-07-30-Functional_Programming_in_Scala.markdown

 - from an RDD, specifying the schema.
 - from a supported structured or semistructured file (JSON, CSV, Parquet, JDBC...).

-Supported SQL is largely semejant to HiveQL.
+Supported SQL is largely similar to HiveQL.

 Pretty much all the Dataframes API is what you'd expect from a SQL/collections mixture.

 Useful methods:
 - `drop`: removes rows with `null` or `NaN` in all/some columns.
 - `fill`: replaces occurrences of `null` or `NaN` in numeric columns with an specified value.
-- `replace`: replaces specific vales.
+- `replace`: replaces specific values.

 #### Datasets API